 Brooker’s casting was another happy accident precipitated by Paramount’s notorious thrift.
 Friday the 13th Part II‘s Steve Daskawicz was initially set to reprise the role of Jason, but since the studio had moved production to the West Coast to limit expenditure, the East Coast based Daskawicz was asked to pay his own airfare, which he naturally declined to do.
 Daskawicz did a fantastic job as Jason, lending the character a bestial fragility that really sets the instalment apart, but Brooker has always been my favourite portrayer.

 Jason would grow even more indestructible thanks to The Final Chapter‘s Ted White, who brought a frenetic savagery to the character, and the hugely popular Kane Hodder, who gave us a marauding character of comic book invincibility, but there’s something so disquieting about Brooker’s performance.
 His lumbering frame and docile manner make him the most ominous incarnation in the series, giving us an animal who shares the raw savagery of a mountain bear and the head-cocking inquisitiveness of a small puppy.
+He brings such a quiet inevitability to the role.
 The casual manner in which he lumbers away in search of his next victim having just harpooned Vera is so disconcertingly blunt.
 For the first time in the series we see our masked killer plain as day, his identity no longer confined to the prerequisite climax.
 It’s an iconic moment in the series, Jason’s first step to becoming the antihero audiences would soon embrace.

 For me, Friday the 13th Part III is the most complete instalment of the series, warts and all.
 It may have began as a cynical punt at franchise longevity, a rather short-sighted one given the 3-D format’s fleeting resurgence, but accidentally or otherwise it was vital for the franchise long-term.
 If Part II introduced us to one of trash horror’s most iconic creations, then Part III set the bar for the antagonist-led brutality that would prove such a low-budget smash.
 Friday the 13th is no longer an unlucky day in Western tradition, it’s Jason day, a testament to the legacy of both the franchise and the character Friday the 13th Part III helped shape into a commercial beast.
 Strangely, Jason is never once referred to by name throughout the entire movie.
 Sometimes appearances really are everything.